The Heist (Silva novel)

 The Heist is a 2014 spy novel by Daniel Silva.
 It is the fourteenth in the Gabriel Allon series.
 It was released in July 2014 and within two weeks was a New York Times Bestseller.
 It focused on the recovery of stolen art work.

+Plot and issues

+Gabriel Allon, the protagonist, leaves his pregnant wife in Venice to pursue a painting by Caravaggio stolen in 1969, on behalf of the Italian Art Squad.
+Silva explores the practices of rich criminals hoarding stolen artworks as assets, and has Allon visit the Geneva Freeport.
+Allon discovers a link between the stolen art and the Syrian regime, which is engaged in a horrific civil war.
+Anticipating taking over as head of the Israeli secret intelligence agency, Allon assembles an expanded team in Tel Aviv, hoping to gain leverage to help the Syrian populace.